-(vi) Term loans from DBS Bank as at 31 March 2025: Rs.
-1,998.56 million (31 March 2024: Rs.
+(vi) Term loans from DBS Bank as at 31 March 2025; Rs.
+1,998.56 million (31 March 2024; Rs.
 NIL).
-The loan is secured by:- b) First ranking pari passu charge by way of hypothecation of the receivables of the above Buildings of Embassy TechVillage, Bengaluru.
+The loan is secured by:

+- a) First ranking pari passu charge on mortgage on the underlying parcel 5 land and buildings and blocks thereon measuring to 2.43 million square feet at Embassy Tech Village.
+Bengaluru. - b) First ranking pari passu charge by way of hypothecation of the receivables of the above Buildings of Embassy TechVillage, Bengaluru